Nordstrom is having a huge sale on boots right now — here are the 15 best pairs you can buy

 - Nordstrom cardholders can start saving now with early access, but everyone else will have to wait until July 19 to begin shopping.

-- Below, you’ll find 15 pairs of boots that we love, all on sale right now.
+- Below, you’ll find 15 pairs of women’s boots that we love, all on sale right now.

 Nordstrom’s huge Anniversary Sale is finally upon us – meaning you can stock up on brand-new seasonal essentials for hundreds of dollars off or make an otherwise guilty splurge without the guilt.